laboyd001/documentation/payments/payments_apex_api.md

 // It is good practice to put your p360 action in a try block.
 If something goes wrong,
 // the API throws a bt_stripe.P360_API_v1.P360_Exception exception try {
-	/* initialize a new Stripe Customer object using factory methods - if a customerId (bt_stripe__Stripe_Contact__c.Id) is passed in, that Stripe Customer record is used. if the customerId is null, a new bt_stripe__Stripe_Contact__c record will be created */
+	/* initialize a new Payment Gateway Customer object using factory methods - if a customerId (bt_stripe__Stripe_Customer__c.Id) is passed in, that Payment Gateway Customer record is used. if the customerId is null, a new bt_stripe__Stripe_Customer__c record will be created */
-	customer = bt_stripe.P360_API_v1.customerFactory(stripeCustomerId);
+	customer = bt_stripe.P360_API_v1.customerFactory(customerId);

 	if (customer.record == null || customer.record.Id == null) {
-		// did not find a Stripe Customer record for the stripeCustomerId - was probably null)
+		// did not find a Payment Gateway Customer record for the customerId - was probably null)
-		// need to set these required fields since the Stripe Customer was not found and call registerCustomer() customer.paymentGatewayId = pgList[0].Id;
+		// need to set these required fields since the Payment Gateway Customer was not found and call registerCustomer() customer.paymentGatewayId = pgList[0].Id;
 		customer.name = 'New Customer';
 		customer.email = 'someone@blackthorn.io';
+		customer.phone = '303-867-5309';

-		// this method creates a Customer record in Stripe but does not yet create a Stripe Customer record in SF customer.registerCustomer();
+		// this method creates a Customer record in the Payment Gateway but does not yet create a Payment Gateway Customer record in SF customer.registerCustomer();
 	}